-Broncos: Saints' Hill At QB Both A Blessing And A Curse
+Broncos: Saints' Hill at QB both a blessing and a curse

 SANDERS RETURNS TO DENVER

-Saints WR Emmanuel Sanders returns to Denver, a city he called wide receiver heaven when he arrived to play with Peyton Manning before souring on his situation and famously saying the Broncos were in a world of suck by the time he was traded to San Francisco last year.
+Saints wide receiver Emmanuel Sanders returns to Denver, a city he called ''wide receiver heaven'' when he arrived to play with Manning before souring on his situation and famously saying the Broncos were in a ''world of suck'' by the time he was traded to San Francisco last year.

 WHO RETURNS FOR DENVER?